The overall purpose of an incident investigation is to:

 Note: Responsibility for actioning an item cannot be delegated to a person from another department without the liaison and consent of that person.

-A complex incident involving more than one stakeholder group, department and/or faculty, may have more than one action plan directed at different work areas and/or managers.
+A complex incident involving more than one stakeholder group, department and/or school, may have more than one action plan directed at different work areas and/or managers.

 4.5 Implementing action plan

 The manager/supervisor must ensure the implementation and monitoring of recommendations on the action plan by the dates stipulated on the plan.

 If any of the actions are not able to be implemented by the proposed date the manager/supervisor must provide details in writing/via email to HR (firstname.lastname@example.org), prior to the proposed completion date, so that a new date can be set or alternate arrangements made.